 This depends.
 If you both agree then the actual divorce process can be concluded relatively quickly.
 However there are other factors which can mean the divorce will take slightly longer.
 If the other party for example, does not want a divorce and avoids service of the papers then it would take longer as a process server(or court bailiff) may have to locate them in order to serve the divorce papers.
 If there is a foreign marriage certificate then this may also need translating, which again adds to the time it takes to conclude the divorce process.
 We will give you an estimate of how long it will take at the begining of your case but sometimes external factors outside of our control (such as court backlogs) may mean we need to revise our estimate as the case continues.

-Your divorce solicitor is obliged to provide you with a cost estimate at the beginning of a case.
+Your divorce solicitors / family law attorney are obliged to provide you with a cost estimate at the beginning of a case.

 The actual court fee is £550.
 However if you are in receipt of income related benefits then you may receive a fees exemption or reduction.
-We will advise you about this.
+We will advise you about this through the divorce mediation process.

 Your solicitors costs for the divorce will be discussed at the initial meeting and will depend on how straightforward or complex it is likely to be.
 This could for example depend on whether the other party is going to avoid being served with the divorce papers, whether they are abroad and if you are unable to locate the original marriage certificate particularly a foreign marriage certificate.